torvalds/linux/Documentation/scheduler/sched-domains.rst

 a single virtual CPU.

-In SMP, the parent of the base domain will span all physical CPUs in the node.
+In SMP, the parent of the base domain will span all physical CPUs in the yesde.
 Each group being a single physical CPU.
-Then with NUMA, the parent of the SMP domain will span the entire machine, with each group having the cpumask of a node.
+Then with NUMA, the parent of the SMP domain will span the entire machine, with each group having the cpumask of a yesde.
 Or, you could do multi-level NUMA or Opteron, for example, might have just one domain covering its one NUMA level.

 The implementor should read comments in include/linux/sched.h: